How to Wash a Wool Blanket Without Shrinking It

 How do you dry a wool blanket without stretching it?

 Flat, supported everywhere: across a drying rack, over two parallel rails, or on towels on the floor, reshaped to size and flipped daily.
-Hanging a soaked wool blanket from a line stretches it under its own water weight — press the water out thoroughly first no matter where it dries.
+Hanging a soaked wool blanket from a line stretches it under its own water weight; press the water out thoroughly first no matter where it dries.

 How often should a wool blanket be washed?

-Once or twice a season in regular use — and some years, never, if it lives over a top sheet.
+Once or twice a season in regular use, and some years never, if it lives over a top sheet.
 Wool self-freshens with airing: a few hours outside on a dry breezy day resets most blankets better than a risky wash would.

-My wool blanket shrank and felted — can it be saved?
+My wool blanket shrank and felted.
+Can it be saved?

 Felting is permanent, honestly.
 A borderline case may relax slightly with a lukewarm soak in hair conditioner and firm reshaping, but densely felted wool has physically locked its fibers.
-The traditional consolation: felted wool is durable — a shrunken blanket often retires well as a pet bed or picnic blanket.
+The traditional consolation: felted wool is durable; a shrunken blanket often retires well as a pet bed or picnic blanket.

 Spill on the wool blanket?
-Spot-treat before committing to a full wash — the Stain Rescue Tool will flag what's wool-safe.
+Spot-treat before committing to a full wash; the Stain Rescue Tool will flag what's wool-safe.

 Use the Stain Rescue Tool